 Focuses on the cultural environment of international business affecting the conduct of four regions in the Pacific Rim: Canada, Asia, Latin America, and Russia.
 Students examine the nature and evolution of culture, language, education, religion, and values as they apply to business situations.
-Examines the differences
+Examines the differences surrounding political and managerial practices in selected societies.

-IBUS 115 International Banking and Finance (3) 3 hours lecture
+IBUS 115 International Banking and Finance (3)